-Available to both new and existing BT customers for an additional £7 a month, Complete Wifi uses the Smart Hub 2 together with additional Wi-Fi discs to guarantee strong signal in every room of the home.
+Available to both new and existing BT customers for an additional £7 monthly cost, Complete Wifi uses the Smart Hub 2 together with additional Wi-Fi discs to guarantee strong signal in every room of the home.

 Initially customers receive just one disc, which BT claims can increase speeds by 25% in the average 4-bedroom home.
 However if you still have “not spots”, BT will send up to two additional discs for free.
 So confident are they in the success of this tech, that if after three months you’re still not satisfied, you will be refunded £100.

 Every single BT broadband deal comes with antivirus software as standard.
 Standard and Superfast broadband customers will get this protection for up to two devices, but Fibre with Halo 2 users can install it on up to 15 devices; ideal for a large family.

 With BT Virus Protect, you get:

 - Personal firewall, to keep hackers away from your computer

 - Virus scan, to protect against spyware, adware, Trojans and other viruses

 - Site advisor, to alert you if the website you’re attempting to access is hiding dangerous content

 - Parental controls, to allow admins to block access to specific websites or keywords

 When you sign up to a BT broadband package, you immediately get the option to set up a BT mail account.
 This gives you access to a personal address ending in @btinternet.com that you can access anywhere in the world, up to 10 additional email accounts for friends and family, and advanced antispam and antivirus email security.